taki0112/RelativisticGAN-Tensorflow/README.md

 # RelativisticGAN-Tensorflow
 Simple Tensorflow implementation of [RelativisticGAN](https://arxiv.org/pdf/1807.00734.pdf)

+## Issue
+* For 256x256, the network does not generate the image properly.
+(DCGAN Architecture)
+* I think, RaDRAGAN more better than RaLSGAN

 ## Summary
 ***"the discriminator estimates the probability that the given real data is more realistic than a randomly sampled fake data"***